 Rhondda Cynon Taf Council County Borough Council stands in solidarity with the people of Ukraine.

 We know that many people across the County Borough will want to help and show support for the people of Ukraine during this devastating time.
 There are lots of organisations who are helping in the humanitarian crisis and appeal.

-RCTCBC is committed to take Ukrainian people through the UK Government’s Homes for Ukraine scheme.
+RCTCBC is committed to take Ukrainian people through the Welsh Governments Super Sponsor scheme.

-This scheme will support Ukrainian people with Housing, Education, Health and integration into the community, as well as supporting the people who volunteer to sponsor Ukrainian people and their families.
+This scheme will support Ukrainian people with Housing, Education, Health and integration into the community, as well as supporting the organisations that are working with us to provide accommodation and meals to the Ukrainian people and their families.

 It must be noted that during this time Councils have to quickly change the way in which they are working to continue to provide you with the support and services you need.
 We will always follow advice and guidance from the Welsh Government and UK Government when making any changes to the way in which we provide you with the support you need.

 2. What and whose personal information we hold?